 |February 2016||Cruise Illness / Norovirus Outbreaks|

-The ship was on 13-day Southern Caribbean cruise roundtrip from Port Canaveral Florida, with call ports in St Maarten, Dominica, Barbados, Tobago, Grenada, Martinique, St Kitts, St Thomas.
+The ship was on 13-day Southern Caribbean cruise roundtrip from Port Canaveral Florida, with ports of call in St Maarten, Dominica, Barbados, Tobago, Grenada, Martinique, St Kitts, St Thomas.

 |18 October 2015||Other Incidents|

-Note: The Sunshine ship’s flagstate Bahamas doesn’t allow shipboard weddings, so the ceremony was illegal by maritime law.
+Note: The Sunshine ship’s flag state the Bahamas doesn’t allow shipboard weddings, so the ceremony was illegal by maritime law.

 |08 February 2014||Crew / Passenger Deaths|